atomic-nfts/site/docs/Required-features-of-an-atomic-NFT/Balance.md

 }
 ```

-This is only an example of the implementation, but can provides the default functionality needed for interoperability with existing Atomic NFT standards.
+This is only one example of the implementation, but it provides the default functionality needed for interoperability with existing Atomic NFT standards.